Inapproximability of Positive Semidefinite Permanents and Quantum State Tomography: Quantum State Tomography

-Of the four goals above, we focus first on goal 4.
+Of the four forms above, we focus first on estimation problem 4.
 Although it is likely the question least relevant to experiment, it is the easiest to manipulate algebraically.
-We call it \textsc{Quantum-Bayesian-Update}, or simply \textsc{QBU}.
-In section 2, we give an exponential time algorithm for \textsc{QBU}, showing that it is at least possible.
-In section 3 we show that goals 2, 3, and 4 are equivalent.
-In section 4 we explain \textsc{QBU}'s connection to HPSD permanents, and show it is \#P-Hard to compute (specifically, with polynomially many bits of accuracy).
-In section 5 we give a different analysis showing that \textsc{QBU} is NP-hard to even approximate within any constant factor.
-This implies that HPSD permanents are also NP-hard to approximate.
-We conjecture that, with more careful error analysis, our reduction can be used to show that approximate HPSD permanents are \#P-complete (that is: that our reduction is in fact an approximation-preserving reduction from \textsc{\#SAT} to \textsc{HPSD-Permanent}).
-Our construction in section 5 also shows that the MLE problem, goal 1 above, is also NP-hard to approximate: it is NP-hard to check for a state with likelihood within any constant factor.
+We call it \textsc{Quantum-Bayesian-Update}, or simply \textsc{QBU}, and define it in section 5.2.
+In section 5.3, we give an exponential time algorithm for \textsc{QBU}, showing that it is at least possible.
+In section 5.4 we show that estmation problems 2, 3, and 4 are equivalent.
+In section 5.5 we explain \textsc{QBU}'s connection to HPSD permanents, and show it is \textsf{NP}-Hard to approximate within subexponential error.
+In section 5.6 we show how the construction of difficult PSD permanents can also be modified shows that the MLE problem (estimation problem 1) is also \textsf{NP}-hard to approximate: it is NP-hard to check the existence of a state with likelihood within a subexponential factor.